Deploying a CI/CD Pipeline

 Another critical aspect of modern software engineering is the use of the continuous integration and continuous deployment (CI/CD) pipeline.
 This pipeline is a series of steps that automated the process of building, testing, and deploying new code.
 The idea is to catch errors early in the process and prevent them from causing bigger problems down the line.

-The CI/CD pipeline is made up of several components, including source code management, build automation, testing, and deployment automation.
-The first step is to ensure that all code changes are tracked and stored in a source code repository, such as Git.
+The CI/CD pipeline consists of several key components: source code management, build automation, testing, and deployment automation.
+The initial step is to track and store all code modifications in a source code repository like Git.
 Next, the build automation process takes over, compiling or building the code and packaging it into a deployable artifact.

 Finally, the code is deployed to the target environment, whether it’s a production application server or a testing environment.
 This process can be fully automated, allowing developers to roll out new features and updates quickly and safely.